mackdroid/blackjack/README.md

 # blackjack
-a thing i made in python for practise(nu booli) its kinda buggy but hey it works!
+a thing i made in python for practise its kinda buggy but hey it works!